Fish Iowa - Fishing Report - Search

 Rainbow Trout - Fair

-Comment: Trout remain from the winter stocking for open water anglers.
+Comment: Trout will bite through much of May.
 Cast small jigs with plastics, in-line spinners, spoons, blade baits or live baits, such as waxworms, under floats.
 You need a valid fishing license and pay the trout fee to fish for or possess trout.
-Last updated on 04/15/2026
+Last updated on 04/30/2026

 Cold Springs Management District (Southwest Region)